 About Saltfleet Conservation Area

-At this time, the area offers a single trail at the end of the parking lot which connects to the Dofasco 2000 Trail and Devil’s Punchbowl Conservation Area.
-A Master Plan process will be undertaken in 2022 to identify areas for further trail development and nature appreciation.
+At this time, the area offers a single trail, the Heritage Green Community Trust Trail, at the end of the parking lot which connects to the Dofasco 2000 Trail and Devil’s Punchbowl Conservation Area.
+A Master Plan is currently being prepared and reviewed to identify areas for further trail development and nature appreciation.